 Sure, kids may not always want to talk – especially tweens and teens.
 However, if you prioritize family sharing and take time each day to come together and talk as a family, it can help pave the way for important conversations about mental health, our experiences and feelings, and the struggles we all face.

 My family may groan a little when I pull my conversation cards out, but they do end up participating with me.
 I try to have a deck in my purse when we dine out or go on car rides together.

 It’s my goal to make sure we get a few minutes of family time in the evenings to talk about our day and how we’re feeling.
 I can’t say it happens every day, because life does get busy and crazy at times, but that’s what I aim for.

 Remember that kids may not want to share tough stuff with the whole family present.
 Keep the family conversation times lighter and more fun, but also make sure you’re available and checking in often with kiddos one-on-one.

-For our family, I know that Z is far more likely to talk about serious or sensitive issues at night after the lights are out.
+Many teens are more likely to talk about serious or sensitive issues at night after the lights are out.
 I’ve heard other parents have good luck starting these conversations in the car where there’s less eye contact and things might feel more comfortable for kids.

 It doesn’t matter where or when you have these conversations – just that you’re willing to check in with kids and listen on a regular basis.
 Ask open-ended questions.
 Use conversation cards as a tool or prop if you think that might help – I know I love mine!